LAVA-LAB/prmc-sensitivity/README.md

 # 2. Installation from source

-While for users, we recommend to use the Docker container, you can also build our tool from source as follows:
+While for users, we recommend using the Docker container, you can also build our tool from source as follows:

 1. Install [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html), [Pycarl](https://moves-rwth.github.io/pycarl/installation.html#installation-steps) and [Stormpy](https://moves-rwth.github.io/stormpy/installation.html#installation-steps) using the instructions in the stormpy documentation.
 We have tested the artifact using Storm and Stormpy version 1.7.
 Preferably, install pycarl and stormpy in a virtual environment.